sea350/ustart_micro/backend/session/README.md

 # Session

-An all in one gRPC based session manager.
+An all in one session manager.
 Including database session mirroring and traffic data storage.
+This is NOT a microservice.
+This is a subpackage and central session centric hub for the backend.